 Most of the top 500 Aboriginal corporations operate in health and community services (40%), employment and training (26%) and land management (17%).

 With Australian media blasting out negative news about Aboriginal people it is difficult listening to the quiet stories of Aboriginal success in business.
 But they are everywhere, like refreshing oases dotting a dry media desert.

-Many Aboriginal businesses have only formed in the early 2000s, and their stories are seldom told.
-Their biggest challenge is educating the local market that Aboriginal business can add significant value to the economic landscape.
+Thus many Aboriginal businesses have only formed after that time, and their stories are seldom told.
+The biggest challenge is educating local markets that Aboriginal businesses can add significant value to the economic landscape.